 …………………………………………………………………………

 Thanks so much for posting with us Sam!
 I love your little Alphabet Gems!
 I might just have to make a special set as a gift for my niece.
-For more great ideas like this one, visit Sam at Thrive 360 Living and let he know you saw he post on Housing A Forest.
+For more great ideas like this one, visit Sam at Thrive 360 Living and let her know you saw her post on Housing A Forest.
 We all love comments and I know Sam would love to hear from you:)

 Here are a few of my favorite post from Thrive 360 Living to get you started: